Ikumi Ito

 To clarify the current status regarding information-gathering from headache patients, the use of tracing reports in daily operations, and consultation recommendations for headache patients, we conducted a questionnaire survey involving the nearest 400 pharmacies (400 pharmacists) from 400 medical institutions where headache specialists certified by the Japanese Headache Society work.
 The study was conducted by dividing the patients into two groups: “active group” (tracing reports are used or sometimes used) and “passive group” (tracing reports are used infrequently or not used).
 The results showed that the “active group” included only 60% of all respondents (63/105), but the implementation rate for headache patients was even lower (7/63), indicating that headache was not recognized as a disease necessitating the use of tracing reports.
 The “active group” was also more active in recommending medical examinations, but only verbally and not in writing.
 The rate of interviews with headache patients about the appropriate use of OTC drugs, acute care drugs, and side effects of triptans was low, suggesting that the patients' problems may have been overlooked.
 These may provide clues to promote medical cooperation., The Japanease Society of Cmmunity Pharmacy - 頭痛患者に対する健康サポート薬局の薬剤師による生活指導の実態調査

-Jun.
-2023 - Issues of counseling sales by pharmacists in the OTC conversion of dimethothiazine, a prophylactic drug for headache
+Pharmaceutical Society of Japan - Issues of counseling sales by pharmacists in the OTC conversion of dimethothiazine, a prophylactic drug for headache

 伊東育己; 石井正和